 Kidney disease is more common as dogs age.
-It is estimated that about 1 in 10 dogs will develop kidney disease over a lifetime1, so it’s an important topic to understand.
+It is estimated that more than 1 in 10 dogs will develop kidney disease over a lifetime1,3, so it’s an important topic to understand.
 When healthy, the two kidneys efficiently:

 - Filter the blood